-And one of the simplest way to become rich is to invest early in life.
-The power of compounding takes care of the rest and leave you with a juicy corpus.
+And one of the simplest ways to become rich is to invest early in life.
+The power of compounding takes care of the rest and leaves you with a juicy corpus.

 With regular investments, individuals can boost their income.
 It directly helps to increase one’s purchasing power, helps achieve their financial goals and facilitates them to improve their standard of living.

-Investment planning is a proven way of building sufficient retirement corpus.
-It not only allows retirees to become financially independent but also continue to earn money from the investments made.
+Investment planning is a proven way of building a sufficient retirement corpus.
+It not only allows retirees to become financially independent but also continues to earn money from the investments made.

 The first step towards investing is to find suitable investment options.
 Such options are not just the best investments to make you rich but the it is among top options to help you make profits on investments.